ppetrovtv/pine_script_docs/source/HOWTOs.rst

     plot(barssince(is_new_day()), style=cross)

-Find the highest and lowest values for the entire dataset
+Find the Highest and Lowest Values for the Entire Dataset
 ---------------------------------------------------------

 ::